 The legacy of dance in Jamaica, Queens is rich — including dance educators like Bernice Johnson and Gloria Jackson — but only somewhat storied.
 The Jamaica Dance Festival celebrates Jamaica’s rich dance legacy — and its dynamic future — and does so in grand fashion!

 The inaugural festival took place in the Summer of 2016, with a series of five consecutive Saturday evening performances that took place in Rufus King Park on the front lawn of Rufus King’s storied manor house.

-The 2nd annual festival will take place in the Spring/Summer of 2018 over the course of four consecutive Saturday evening performances — again in Rufus King Park on a 32’x40′ stage constructed on the front lawn of the King Manor House.
+The 2nd Annual Jamaica Dance Festival took place in June of 2018 over the course of four consecutive Saturday evening performances — again in Rufus King Park on a 32’x40′ stage constructed on the front lawn of the King Manor House.

 Specifically designed to appeal to a broad section of Jamaica’s residents, The Jamaica Dance Festival remains free and open to the public!

 The Jamaica Dance Festival: A Celebration of Jamaica’s Rich Dance Legacy and Its Future

 The Jamaica Dance Festival is a program of A Better Jamaica (http://www.abetterjamaica.org) and The Jamaica Arts Council (http://www.jamaicaartscouncil.org).